EoRImaging/FHD/dictionary.md

 **beam_max_threshold**: Completely mask all pixels below this beam threshold during deconvolution. <br />
   -*Default*: 1E-4 <br />

 **beam_threshold**: Fraction of beam max value below which to mask the beam for deconvolution.
-0.05 is really as far down as you should go with our current MWA beam models! <br />
+0.05 is really as far down as you should go with our current MWA beam models.
+This keyword is also used for calibration and modeling, but will be overwritten by `beam_model_threshold` or `beam_cal_threshold` if provided, and will be overwritten to 0.01 for those steps if `allow_sidelobe_sources` is turned on.
+This keyword is also used for beam modeling in some simulation code. <br />
   -*Default*: 0.05

 **deconvolve**: run fast holgraphic deconvolution. <br />
   -*Turn off/on*: 0/1 <br />
   -*Default*: 0 !Q <br />
   -*eor_wrapper_defaults*: 0 <br />

+**deconvolution_add_threshold**: Used in source detection to also fit additional components brighter than this threshold, written as percentage of max pixel flux. <br />
+  -*Default*: 0.8 <br />

+**deconvolution_convergence_sigma**: End iterative deconvolution if the S/N of the brightest component is below this threshold. <br />
+  -*Default*: 2 <br />

 **deconvolution_filter**: filter applied to images from deconvolution. <br />
   -*Default*: filter_uv_uniform <br />